Mac16661/companion/README.md

 Overview

 Companion is a web application powered by AI agents designed to provide personalized and intelligent chatbot experiences.
 It features several chatbots, each tailored to offer unique interactions and assistance.
+Additionally, Companion integrates web search and kkowledge base capabilities to deliver more comprehensive and accurate responses.

 <H2>Key Features</H2>